Unity-Technologies/UnityRenderStreaming/Packages/com.unity.template.renderstreaming/Documentation~/index.md

 ## Requirements

-This version of Render Streaming is compatible with the following versions of the Unity Editor:
+- This version of Render Streaming is compatible with the following versions of the Unity Editor:
   - 2019.1 and later (recommended)

 > [!NOTE]
 > <`Unity 2018.3` is not supported.>

-Currently the software only supports `windows64`.
+- Currently the software only supports `windows64`.

+- Graphics API version only supports `Direct3D11`.

+- `IL2CPP` is not supported in Scripting Backend by this package.

+### Graphics card

+This solution is optimised for NVIDIA graphics cards.
+Using a recommended graphics card will allow streaming with lower latency.
+See NVIDIA's [NVIDIA VIDEO CODEC SDK](https://developer.nvidia.com/video-encode-decode-gpu-support-matrix) webpage for a list of recommended graphics cards.

 Graphics API version is only supports `Direct3D11`.